 COMBRETACEAE R.Br.

-Family composed of 17 genera, with tree and shrub species (mostly in savannahs) and lianas (mostly in forests), distributed in tropical and subtropical areas worldwide.
-In North Africa, it is represented by 4 genera.
+Family composed of 10 genera, composed of species of trees, shrubs and lianas distributed throughout the forests and savannas of tropical and subtropical areas of almost the entire planet.
+In North Africa, it is represented by 3 genera: Terminalia, Combretum y Guiera.

-Guiera Adans. ex Juss., a monotypic genus, also from sub-Saharan Africa, that, in the southern boundary of this project’s area presents the species G. senegalensis J.F.
-Gmel., an evergreen shrub typical of the drier regions of the interior, from Senegal to Sudan.
-It is characterised by having numerous black glands scattered among its leaves and branchlets.
+Guiera Adans. ex Juss., a monotypic genus, from sub-Saharan Africa, that, in the southern boundary of this project’s area presents the species G. senegalensis J.F.
+Gmel., an evergreen shrub characterised by having numerous black glands scattered among its leaves and branchlets.
+Typical of the drier inland areas that extends north to the southern Sahara, from Senegal to Sudan.

 Maurin, O., Chase M.W., Jordaan, M., & Van der Bank, M. 2010.
 Phylogenetic relationships of Combretaceae inferred from nuclear and plastid DNA sequence data: implications for generic classification.
 Bot.
 J. Linn.
 Soc.
 162: 453-476.